 A Simple, Secure Solution

-With Boostlingo, patients can seamlessly connect with a remote interpreter via video call or over the phone.
+With Boostlingo, patients can easily connect with a remote interpreter via video or over the phone.
 They get on-demand access to interpreters who know over 300 languages—including American Sign Language.
 And they don’t need to be tech-savvy, either.
 There’s no need to install software.
 They just join a call via a link, SMS, or email.

 Making the Switch